 - Is there an installation deficiency?

 When a loss takes place and a claim is first processed, often the incident seems to be straightforward and appears to require minimal investigation to answer the questions listed above.
 However, in most instances this is not the case and a comprehensive investigation is needed to find an answer.
-With accurate background information about the component and the incident, and access to the evidence, with proper investigative tools an independent Forensic Engineer will most likely find the answers.
+Given accurate background information about the component and the incident, and access to the evidence, an independent forensic engineer will most likely find the answers.

 There are several myths that are worth your consideration when dealing with consumer product failures.
 Here are a few examples:

-MYTH #1: “Contractors don’t make mistakes often, and if they do it’s hard to prove it”
+Myth #1: “Contractors don’t make mistakes often, and if they do it’s hard to prove.”

 Historically, a major contributing factor to component failures and the conclusion of many forensic investigations is the apparent evidence of installation deficiencies.
 If an unqualified contractor does the job or if the job was rushed or a wrong part was used, it is very likely that a failure and resulting damages will take place.
 Below are two examples of common installation related failures encountered in plumbing systems: